Title Insurance Protects Your Biggest Investment

-In the market for a new mortgage?
-We will be glad to assist you!
+In the market for a new mortgage loan?
+We'll be glad to discuss your mortgage needs!
 Call us at 630-717-3600.
-Want to get started?
+Ready to begin?
 Apply Now.

-Purchasing a home is likely the biggest investment you will make in your lifetime.
-Before closing on the house, you will want to know that no other individual or entity has a lien or claim to the property.
+Buying a home will likely be the biggest investment you make in your life.
+Before you close, you will want to know that no individual or entity has a claim or lien to the property.

-The title company searches the title history of the property.
-Through its research, the title insurance company can almost always find any title problems that may arise and clear up these problems prior to closing.
+The title insurance company performs an extensive search on the title history of the property.
+The title insurance company can usually find any title problems and have these problems cleared-up before you close on the property.

-Real Estate law is extraordinarily complex.
-Title companies make sure that all the T's are crossed and all the I's are dotted so you don't end up with a clouded title and legal problems.
-Your owner's policy will describe the property and outline any recorded limitations on your ownership.
-It will also set forth the title company's responsibilities should any claim covered by the policy terms arise.
-Typically your title insurance will protect you in the following cases:
+Because Real Estate Law is so complicated, you need an expert to make sure that all previous transactions have been correct, so you don't end up with legal problems or a problem selling your property.
+Your owner's policy will describe the property and outline the limitations on your ownership.
+It will also set forth the title insurance company's responsibilities should any claim covered by the policy terms arise.
+Title insurance covers the following:

 - Defective title — This is a general term for a legal problem with the title that cannot be corrected and includes "contested title" above.
-Other examples of title defects include problems with legal access to the property, easements that make the property less usable, unusable, or unsaleable.
-Many other complex problems define "Defective title."
-The title insurance policy will protect you from these errors if the title company doesn't discover them.
+Defects are rare, but they can be very difficult, making the property inaccessible, unbuildable, or unsaleable.
+Many other complicated problems define "Defective title" or "Clouded Title."
+The title insurance policy will protect you from these errors if the title company misses them.

 At Ashok Lakshmanan, we answer questions about this process every day.
 Call us: 630-717-3600.